jelther/restic-airflow/README.md

 # Restic Airflow

 ## Introduction
-This repository contains a simple example of how to use [Restic](https://restic.net/) with [Apache Airflow](https://airflow.apache.org/).
+This repository contains a set of [Apache Airflow](https://airflow.apache.org/) operators that use [Restic](https://restic.net/) to backup data to local volumes and S3 buckets.